Mercado gets 5 hits, Indians top Royals 10-5, 6th win in row

 Bieber’s bases-loaded balk in the first inning scored a run for Kansas City.
 Jordan Luplow tied the game in the first with an RBI grounder.

-Kansas City went ahead in the third on Hunter Dozier’s RBI double.
+Kansas City, which was 6-1 since the break, went ahead in the third on Hunter Dozier’s RBI double.
 Alex Gordon tagged up from third on Humberto Arteaga’s fly ball to right and was called safe after avoiding the tag of catcher Roberto Pérez.

 Pérez lunged at Gordon, who jumped around the catcher and touched the plate with his hand as he was being tagged.
 The Indians challenged and the call was overturned.